HadiRahiminejad/beresh.github.io/README.md

  # https://beresh.github.io
-this is a cool game try it :)
+This is a cool game try it :)

 GAME RULES: